Project Leader/Principal Investigator: Mark J. W. Lee

-Opportunities to contribute research, examples, and other materials for consideration by the project will be made available via this website in the coming weeks.
+Nominations/self-nominations are currently being solicited for the project’s Expert Panel.
+Other opportunities to contribute research, examples and other materials for consideration by the project will be made available via this website in the coming weeks.

 The inaugural report will be published as an open-access publication under a Creative Commons license in early 2020.